Lepetere/clarango/README.md

-clarango a Clojure driver for ArangoDB
+Clarango: a Clojure driver for ArangoDB
 ========

 work in progress... please contact the two repository owners